akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 *I am more frightened than I have ever been, but I will not let anyone see it.*

 Her right hand slipped lower.
-Her fingertips brushed the knife's hilt.
+Her fingertips brushed the knife’s hilt.
 She hooked one finger around it – pulled – too fast.
 The blade sliced her palm.
 She bit her lip to keep from crying out.

 *Good.
 Now cut.*